alkhe/cyc/README.md

 $ npm run dev
 ```

 Have a look in `./src/js/` and play around with the files.
 An index page with a BMI calculator and a simple about page are automatically generated.
+Each file is hot reloadable.

 You can also build the server and run it in production.
 Compiling the client bundles may take a while, because this build step utilizes heavy optimization.